 An extensive and growing literature finds that a person's level of education is a potent predictor of their political attitudes and behavior.
-When it is not a key explanatory variable, level of education routinely features as a control.14 In this paper, we make a case for considering a person's field of education alongside their level of education.
+When it is not a key explanatory variable, level of education routinely features as a control.
+In this article, we make a case for considering a person's field of education alongside their level of education.
 Here we focus on voting for GAL and TAN parties in Europe, a substantively important topic for which the level of education is widely considered to be a powerful predictor.
-We confirm this but find that a person's field of education is powerfully and independently associated with both GAL and TAN voting.
+We confirm this but find that a person's field of education is strongly and independently associated with both GAL and TAN voting.

 Fields of education vary widely in their substantive content, their social networks, their psychological associations, and they arguably stand as a proxy for social characteristics that reach back into childhood and early adulthood.
-We find evidence for self-selection prior to the postsecondary educational experience, but we also find that the effect of a person's field of education continues over their life course, both during education and in their occupation.
-Therefore, our account suggests that individuals self-select into socialization: pre-education experiences shape political attitudes and the choice of study, which then influences where people work.
-Experiences gained during studying and in the workplace further reinforce the relationship between field of education and political behavior.
+We find evidence for self-selection, but we also find that the effect of a person's field choice begins during their education and continues over their life course.
+Hence our account suggests that individuals self-select into socialization.